TIY-DC-FEE-Jan-2015/assignments/01-html-intro/README.md

 Your HTML should be valid, and go at least four levels deep.

 Your CSS should be valid and use at least three complex selectors.
+You should use all three of the `display` properties that we introduced today: `block`, `inline-block`, and `inline`.

 ### Hard Mode